BlaineDev/431-classes-2022/class24/README.md

     - The second one had the subject line "431 Urgent: Please Check My Assessment Records" and was sent Wednesday night (2022-12-07).
 Note that the first poll I did on Campuswire (earlier in the semester) will be part of the Campuswire score not yet determined.
 3. I fixed the Project B instructions so they correctly indicate **December 19 at noon** as the deadline for the final project reports.
 4. I created a folder on our Shared Drive called "Slides from 431 Fall 2022 Classes" that includes a PDF of the first 12 sets of class slides, and another PDF of the last 12 sets.
+5. After today, when Dr. Love has information for you, he will post it to the [post-class page](https://github.com/THOMASELOVE/431-classes-2022/tree/main/postclass).
+What's there now is a description of what we'll be doing in 432, but more will appear.
-5. Everything in the 431 Fall 2022 Dr Love and Students Shared Drive folder will remain where it is until 2023-02-01.
+6. Everything in the 431 Fall 2022 Dr Love and Students Shared Drive folder will remain where it is until 2023-02-01.
-6. Everything on Github including the Course Notes will remain where it is until 2023-06-01.
+7. Everything on Github including the Course Notes will remain where it is until 2023-06-01.

 ## Remaining Tasks (other than Project B)